Frenzy!

 Frenzy! is the debut studio album by Nigerian singer D'Prince.
 The standard edition was released in stores on 5 November 2012 and the deluxe edition was released digitally on 16 November 2012, through Mavin Records.
 The album features guest appearances from Don Jazzy, Wande Coal, Wizkid, Tiwa Savage, Sinzu, Dr Sid, Timaya, Bracket, Eva, Ice Prince, M.I, General Pype, and Young Breed.
 Production was handled by Don Jazzy, Babyfresh, Altims, Aone Beats, Spellz, and Joshbeatz.
-The album was heavily criticized for its poor lyrics and lack of creative purpose.
+The album received mostly negative reviews from critics, who cited weak lyrics and a lack of clear direction.
 Frenzy! earned D'Prince a nomination for Hip Hop World Revelation of the Year at the 2013 edition of the Headies.

 Background

-Nigerian record label Mo' Hits Records, co-founded by D'banj and Don Jazzy (D'Prince's brother), was home to some of the biggest names in the industry, including D'Prince himself, Wande Coal, Dr Sid, and Kayswitch.
-However, creative differences led to the label's dissolution, with D'banj founding DB Records and Don Jazzy establishing Mavin Records on 8 May 2012.
-On the same day, Mavin Records debuted with the compilation album Solar Plexus, featuring popular songs such as "Oma Ga" and "Take Banana".

-D'Prince's journey to Frenzy! had been long-awaited.
-While he gained early recognition with tracks like "Omoba" and "Ooze" (featuring Wande Coal) in 2009, his debut album faced delays despite his increasing presence in the industry.
-During this period, he remained in the spotlight with notable features such as Samklef's "Molowo Noni" alongside Ice Prince and Wizkid, as well as his own hit single "Give It To Me" featuring D'banj in 2010.
-After the split of Mo' Hits, D'Prince joined Mavin Records, where he became the first artist to release a full-length album under the newly formed label.
+Mo' Hits Records was a Nigerian record label co-founded by D'banj and Don Jazzy, the latter being the brother of D'Prince.
+Its roster included D'Prince, Wande Coal, Dr Sid, and Kayswitch.
+The label disbanded in 2012 following reported creative differences between its founders.
+After the split, D'banj launched DB Records, while Don Jazzy established Mavin Records on 8 May 2012.
+The label debuted the same day with the compilation album Solar Plexus, which included songs such as "Oma Ga" and "Take Banana".
+D'Prince began work on Frenzy! following several years of solo releases and collaborations.
+He first gained wider recognition in 2009 with songs such as "Omoba" and "Ooze", the latter featuring Wande Coal.
+Although plans for a debut album were announced during this period, its release was delayed as his profile in the industry continued to grow.
+He later appeared on Samklef's "Molowo Noni" alongside Ice Prince and Wizkid, and released "Give It To Me" featuring D'banj in 2010.
+Following the dissolution of Mo' Hits Records, D'Prince joined Mavin Records, where he became the first artist to issue a full-length studio album under the label.

 Singles and other releases

-Three singles titled "Goody Bag", "Call Police", and "Real G" were released on 31 October 2012.
-"Real G" features M.I.
+"Goody Bag", "Call Police", and "Real G" featuring M.I were released on 31 October 2012.
 All three tracks were produced by Don Jazzy.
 The same day, D'Prince released the video for the remix of his song "Take Banana" off Solar Plexus (2012).
 "Goody Bag" was nominated for Best Pop Single at the 2013 edition of the Headies.
 D'Prince released the video to the second track, "Journey of a Thousand Miles" featuring Don Jazzy and Wande Coal, on 5 August 2013.
 The video was shot and directed by Godfather Productions in South Africa.